QRD - Current Issue About QRD QRD Archives

 QRD – What’s your main guitar & what are the features that make it such?

 Ashkelon – I have an Ibanez Artcore series that looks like a Gibson 335.
 The low-end frequencies are extremely sweet.
 I also have a Danelectro Baritone, & the thick strings make a very rich sound.
 It has the Lipstick Pickups too, which have extraordinary dynamic sensitivity.
-I have another Ibanez, a Talman Series, which I keep tuned to drop D. It’s a very lightweight guitar & it has more of an airy tone, as opposed to the other Ibanez, which is watery, or the Danelectro, which is definitely more earthy.
+I have another Ibanez, a 2004 Talman Series.
+It’s a very lightweight guitar & it has more of an airy tone, as opposed to the other Ibanez, which is watery, or the Danelectro, which is definitely more earthy.
 About 15 years ago I was using a hand made seven-string guitar pretty extensively.
-That one definitely has a fiery sound.
-I have not used it for any recordings in quite some time.
+That one definitely has an icy sound.
+I have not used it for any recordings in quite some time, but it made an appearance on the Soriah tour in 2012.

 QRD – If you had a signature guitar, what would it look like & what would some of its features be?

-Ashkelon – It would have to say Ashkelon Sain on it & it would be made out of that stuff they make mood rings out of, so it would glow different colors in sync with the mood of whatever song I play on it.
+Ashkelon – I guess it would be made out of that stuff they make mood rings out of, so it would glow different colors in sync with the mood of whatever song I play on it.

 QRD – If you had a signature pedal, what would it be & what would some of its features be?